How to Increase SEO Context to Boost Search Rankings and Results.

 How do I increase my website content’s SEO effectiveness to boost search rankings and results?

-Most would agree there are baseline actions setting the stage in realizing a firm foundation to build effective search rankings and results for any website.
+Most would agree there are baseline actions setting the stage for realizing a firm foundation to build effective search rankings and results for any website.

 Once a website is indexed and moderately raking, the next question likely posed is: